Editor’s note: Updated on April 22, 2025 to reflect the most current information

 Airport delivery offers guests the convenience and vehicle selection that’s not available from a traditional rental car counter.
 But for airport delivery to be a practical alternative for guests, the total cost of the trip has to be in line with what they’re willing to pay.

 Currently, hosts can charge up to $120 for airport delivery, but a majority of guests are booking vehicles that have free or lower-priced airport delivery.
-Hosts who are charging high delivery fees are missing out on a significant amount of guest demand and potential bookings.
+Hosts who are charging high delivery fees are missing out on a significant amount of guest demand and potential bookings at airports, which tend to have fewer incidents than non-airport trips.

 Designed with each airport in mind